oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Consider taking up this project if you...**

-* Are excited about recent research in the NLP community (esp. deep learning based models such as BERT, GPT).
+* Are excited about recent research in the NLP community (especially deep learning based models such as BERT, GPT).
 * Enjoy reading deep learning research papers, critically analysing them, and implementing state-of-the-art models for your own experiments.
 * Enjoy applying cutting-edge ML techniques to real-world, production environment specifications.
 * Have a fair amount of experience with implementing models in Python (note that Oppia currently uses Python 2.7).